finchmeister/blog20/_posts/2020-10-31-raspberry-pi-temp-logger.md

     pass
 ```

-The data structure follows that to satisfy Influx DB which is where I was originally posting the data, more details on that in a separate blog post.
+The data structure can be posted to Influx DB, which is where I was originally storing the data before the SD card on the Pi crapped out on me.

 This script can be run indefinitely in a screen: